TEXT: 951-847-8387

 2. Not all preservation methods work.

 This is where most brides go wrong.
 But it’s really not your fault.
 Unless you’ve spent time in a museum and were properly educated about the science behind storing textiles, then you’re just a normal bride looking for the easiest and most cost-effective way to get this done.
 Let’s settle the confusion.
 There are 2 types of preservation.
 Sealed and unsealed.
 Sealed versions have a viewing window and are made of cardboard.
-These methods do not allow you access to your gown and void the warranty if you open it.
-This method leaves you with no real recourse if something goes wrong.
-And considering you can’t see majority of the gown, it’s pretty safe to say it could be years before you realize your gown was potentially damaged during the process.
-Also, textiles need movement.
-Sealed boxes prevent you from giving your gown the necessary movement to prevent folds from becoming permanent creases over time.
+These preservation boxes are designed to remain sealed, and many manufacturers advise against opening them because it may affect their warranty or guarantee.
+The challenge is that if you're discouraged from opening the box, it becomes difficult to inspect your gown over the years.
+Since only a small portion of the gown is visible through the viewing window, it could be years before you notice if something has changed.

 However, the second method is unsealed (OUR METHOD).
 These boxes utilize stable polypropylene boxes with no viewing window.
 The gown is layered with archival tissue and wrapped in muslin.
 These act as filters to protect the gown from light, humidity, bugs, and dust.
-The tissue will also absorb any acid near or on the gown, preventing it from turning yellow.
-This method is highly used in museums around the world.
-Basically, in a nutshell, if you ever want access to your gown for any reason, you’re going to get it!
-Also, according to conservationists, it’s a much safer environment for your gown, as you can offer movement and monitor the process.
-If the day comes that you decide to wear her again, you can!
+The tissue will also absorb any acid near or on the gown, helping prevent it from turning yellow.
+This preservation method is widely used in museums around the world.
+If you ever need access to your gown, you'll always have it.
+According to conservationists, it also provides a much safer environment because you can inspect your gown whenever necessary while still maintaining its long-term protection.
+If the day comes that you decide to wear it again, you can!
 Our method offers so many benefits to you and your gown!

 3.Storing your gown